ldnicolasmay/FuzzyDateJoin/README.md

   y_data = runif(10, min = -100, max = 0))
 ```

-3. Use the included functions to do data joins based on IDs and day ranges
+3. Use the included functions to do data joins based on IDs and day ranges.

 ```r
 intvl_less <- 5